nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Genetic:** Pertaining to the use of genetics in the vaccine design and mechanism.

-### Expanded Definition and Usage\nDNA-based vaccines are particularly valued for their safety and stability; as they do not use live pathogens, there is no risk of causing disease in the vaccinated individual.
+### Expanded Definition and Usage:
+DNA-based vaccines are particularly valued for their safety and stability; as they do not use live pathogens, there is no risk of causing disease in the vaccinated individual.
 They are also easier and faster to produce than traditional vaccines, which is crucial during pandemics or outbreaks.
 Research is ongoing to maximize their efficacy and breadth of protection, especially in the context of more complex pathogens like HIV or multi-strain viruses.

 This lexical dictionary entry not only defines DNA-based vaccines but also enhances understanding of their role and significance in modern immunology and public health.
 By expanding the lexical relations, users can gain deeper insight into how these vaccines function, their place within the broader category of vaccines, and their specific applications.\n